Baboy PHPigs

 If your pigs have pot bellies, rough coats, and are growing slower than expected, the most likely cause is internal parasites.
 Roundworm (Ascaris suum) prevalence in Philippine backyard herds runs as high as 25–60% based on UPLB studies, and mange affects 30–50% or more.

-The good news: deworming is cheap, simple, and the return on investment is enormous.
+The good news: deworming is cheap and simple.
+And the payoff is huge.
 Research shows parasites can reduce weight gain by up to 40%.
-A single deworming injection that costs under ₱50 per pig can recover that lost growth.
+A single deworming that costs ₱25–₱55 per pig can recover that lost growth.
+We've seen pigs visibly improve within 2 weeks of a proper ivermectin dose — coat gets shinier, belly goes down, and they start putting on weight again.

 "Pagpa-deworm na, laki na man."
 (Time to deworm, it is already big.)